FreeTubeApp/FreeTube/README.md

 * Monero Address: `48WyAPdjwc6VokeXACxSZCFeKEXBiYPV6GjfvBsfg4CrUJ95LLCQSfpM9pvNKy5GE5H4hNaw99P8RZyzmaU9kb1pD7kzhCB`

 While your donations are much appreciated, only donate if you really want to.
 Donations are used for keeping the website up and running and eventual code signing costs.
+If you are using the invidious api then we recommend that you donate to the instance that you use.
+You can also donate to the [Invidious team](https://invidious.io/donate/) or the [local api developer](https://github.com/sponsors/LuanRT)

 ## License
 [![GNU AGPLv3 Image](https://www.gnu.org/graphics/agplv3-155x51.png)](https://www.gnu.org/licenses/agpl-3.0.html)